msivadasan/gsearchapi/README.md

 * x0.searchdata.cache_clear()

 ### Sample implementation
+<pre><code>

-> import mgsearch
+import mgsearch
-> import resultprop
+import resultprop
-> import json
+import json

-> x0=mgsearch.seid_apikey("YOUR_SEARCH_ENGINE_ID", "YOUR_API_KEY")
+x0=mgsearch.seid_apikey("YOUR_SEARCH_ENGINE_ID", "YOUR_API_KEY")

-> #Initializing the datafile to store results
+#Initializing the datafile to store results
-> with open('rfile.json', 'w') as f:
+with open('rfile.json', 'w') as f:
     json.dump({}, f, indent=4)

->
-> for aa in ("Huawei",  "Lucent", "ATT", "Intel"):
+for aa in ("Huawei",  "Lucent", "ATT", "Intel"):
->     x0.searchdata(aa,1, 'rfile.json')
+    x0.searchdata(aa,1, 'rfile.json')

->
-> #Load JSON file into dictionary
+#Load JSON file into dictionary
-> with open('rfile.json') as f:
+with open('rfile.json') as f:
->     xx=json.load(f)
+    xx=json.load(f)

-> #Use resultprop module to get attributes of a search result
+#Use resultprop module to get attributes of a search result
-> y1=resultprop.result_dict(xx['ATT_1'])
+y1=resultprop.result_dict(xx['ATT_1'])
-> print(y1.long_desc)
+print(y1.long_desc)
->
-> """
+"""
-> Prints long description for the first page's 10 results for ATT:
+Prints long description for the first page's 10 results for ATT:

-> ['Shop deals on unlimited data plans, Internet service, and DIRECTV STREAM.
+['Shop deals on unlimited data plans, Internet service, and DIRECTV STREAM.
 Get 24/7 support, pay your bills & manage your account online.', 'Find the latest AT&T news, including information on new devices, network services, mobile phones and technology.', "Shop AT&T's selection of smartphones, accessories & mobile phone plans.
 Learn about our best phone deals and wireless plans or get support & pay your bill.", 'Browse available job openings at AT&T', 'Get reliable, fast, and safe Internet from AT&T. View Internet plans, prices and offers available in your area!', 'Find right solution for your business from AT&T. Offering the latest business phones, data plans, IoT, Internet and Networking.
 Login to AT&T Business and manage your business services.', 'N/A', 'N/A', 'Get the latest in news, entertainment, sports, weather and more on Currently.com.
 Sign up for free email service with AT&T Yahoo Mail.', 'We create connection – with each other, with what people need to thrive in their everyday lives and with the stories and experiences that matter.']
->
-> """
+"""
+</code></pre>